The cartridge razor expertly dances between performance and convenience when it comes to shaving.

 3 Micro-thin Stainless Steel Blades

-With blades that were made in Germany, a country highly revered for its precision engineering when it comes to razor blades, the MicroTouch provides great value.
+With blades made in Germany, a highly revered for its precision engineering when it comes to razor blades, the MicroTouch provides excellent value.

-As found with the expensive cartridge razors of other brands, these razor blades have a non-stick coating that will lengthen the life of the blade.
+As found with the expensive cartridge razors of other brands, these razor blades have a non-stick coating that will lengthen the blade’s life.

 Engineered to Shave Comfortably